 The high threshold model (HTM) of detection assumes that the sensory process contains a sensory threshold.
-When a stimulus is above threshold, the sensory process generates an output and as a consequence the decision process says "yes."
-On trials when the stimulus is below threshold (and the sensory process therefore does not generate an output) the decision process might decide to say "yes" anyway, a guess.
-In the high threshold model (HTM) the measures of sensory process sensitivity and decision process guessing rate are computed from the observed hit rate (HR) and false alarm rate (FAR):
+When a stimulus is above the sensory threshold, the sensory process generates an output to the internal representation and as a consequence the decision process says "yes."
+On trials when the stimulus is below the sensory threshold and the sensory process therefore does not generate an output the decision process might decide to respond "yes" anyway, a guess.
+In the high threshold model the measures of sensory process sensitivity and decision process guessing rate are computed from the observed hit rate (HR) and false alarm rate (FAR):